 Once admitted to Ohio State, Korrie was able to see and feel just how much support he would have during his academic journey.
 Before school even started, Korrie attended the Office of Diversity and Inclusion (ODI) Minority Student Orientation on August 28, 2014.
 The annual orientation offered a chance for new and returning underrepresented graduate and professional students to network with students from other academic units at Ohio State.
-Korrie also became active in the Black Graduate and Professional Student Caucus, where he met Robert Bennett, PhD, who works in ODI’s Todd A. Bell National Resource Center on the African American Male (BNRC).
-Dr. Bennett would serve Korrie well as a mentor in the first few weeks at school.
-“Having received a master’s degree, I thought I knew what to expect from grad school as a PhD student.
-But the classes were very different.
-Robert was there to listen to me when I was feeling a bit lost.
-He reminded me of why I was here and got me back on track.”
+Korrie also became active in the Black Graduate and Professional Student Caucus.

-Through all of these organizations, programs and events, Korrie has received the same level of support he was used to in Tennessee.
-He also has had the opportunity to meet fellow grad students, peer mentors, and role models, such as Robert Bennett and David Graham, who serves as the director of the Student-Athlete Support Services Office.
+Through all of these organizations, programs and events, Korrie received the same level of support he was used to in Tennessee and had the opportunity to meet fellow grad students, peer mentors, and role models.
 All have given him guidance, support and advice that will help him handle the pressures associated with getting his doctorate.
-“I’ve learned that I can’t forget where I came from and the people who helped me along the way.
-I also realized that I can’t let fear make me lose who I am,” he stated.
-As for the responsibility to earn his degree, Korrie acknowledges that although getting his PhD is important to him, he’s earning that degree for others, too: “Most of my friends didn’t have the opportunity to earn a PhD.
+“I've learned that I can't forget where I came from and the people who helped me along the way.
+I also realized that I can't let fear make me lose who I am,” he stated.
+As for the responsibility to earn his degree, Korrie acknowledges that although getting his PhD was important to him, he's earning that degree for others, too: “Most of my friends didn't have the opportunity to earn a PhD.
 They would want me to finish my degree.
-I’m representing my whole community.”
+I'm representing my whole community.”